Mega Man Star Force

 Unused 3D Objects/Animations

 In some early trailers for the game, the Cannon enemies were shown to have the ability to tilt from left-to-right potentially firing at angles.
 In the final version, the enemy becomes completely stationary, probably because it was deemed too difficult having it attack from anywhere.
 This behavior can still be restored through a hack, though it doesn't function properly.

 Green Mystery Wave

-Among the various 3D models appears this object.
+Among the various 3D models is this object.
 A 3D Green Mystery Wave suggests that this game would have had these in battle similar to Mega Man Battle Network 4-6.
 There are no other alternate colors to this model.
 There is also no known method to get these to appear in battle.
 Perhaps this was a late feature since Mega Man Star Force 2 would then include a similar take on the concept of protecting an object during battle for a reward.